MCFpy/mcf/docs/source/python_api.rst

 ..
    HACK -- Also list the attributes in the "commented out" paragraph below.
-The point here is that we don't want this to appear in the output, but the autosummary below will still even when commented out, generate the separate page that can be cross-referenced.
+The point here is that we don't want this to appear in the output, but the autosummary below will, even when commented out, generate the separate documentation page that can be cross-referenced.

    .. autosummary::
       :toctree: